willstepp/writings/the-dogs-of-santiago/dos_notes.md

 At the hotel and movies and restaurant, he watches the other people, does what they do.
 Not sure why.

 After the first night, wakes up with a physical feeling of loneliness and isolation.
 A prison that he can't escape from.

+A sentence acknowledging that his gluttony and inebriation was some kind of subconscious numbing, and that eventually he would have to deal with the Constanza situation.